shakeelahammedabdulla/riverpodtoptobottom/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify and expand upon this `README.md` template as needed for your project's specific requirements.